Gemerin/Stuff-lending-system/README.md

 # A2
-Members : Emil Meri, Saskia Heinemann, Sofie Swagemakers Herou
+Members : Emil, Sofie, Eva

 This project is for Assignment 2, focusing on building a Stuff Lending System using a model-view-controller (MVC) architecture.
 The system allows users to manage members, items, contracts, and time-related actions through a console-based interface.
 The project is implemented in Java, using Gradle for build.